 Resources required of an ATC

 An ATC must demonstrate that resources are available for meeting the training requirements as prescribed in the Logbook.
 This is subject to review and audit against the ATC Accreditation/ Monitoring checklists, at the time of the evaluation visit.

 - Rotation of duties for Trainees.
 So that they gain actual work experience in the various functions/disciplines of accountancy, as specified in the Logbook.

 - Supervision of Trainees in each of the accounting functions and disciplines.

 - Evaluation of Trainees on a regular basis (at least once per semester), which is recorded in the Trainee Logbook.

 SAIPA Working Paper Guidelines are to be used as learning resources that provide “best practice” examples and templates.

 Other learning resources that can be accessed by Trainees; e.g. Experts in particular functions/disciplines, ATC “best practice” guidelines, Accounting reference books, accounting journals and CPD activities.

 N.B.
-From the above it is clear that the Overall Evaluator must also fulfill the role of Mentor to the Trainee.
+From the above, it is clear that the Overall Evaluator must also fulfil the role of Mentor to the Trainee.